-The annual cash incentive compensation for the executive officers include both revenue and earnings before interest, taxes, depreciation and amortization (EBITDA) targets.
-These targets are intended to ensure that the executive officers appropriately manage operating risks, avoid excessive risk-taking, and maintain the Company's gross margin and operating margin targets while growing its revenue base.
-These targets are also used for setting the pool for cash incentive compensation (MBOs) for all Company employees.
-In addition, in fiscal year 2018 the Compensation Committee approved additional performance targets for performance-based equity awards for the executive officers and extended the vesting period from quarterly vesting to annual vesting to further differentiate between short-term incentive compensation and longer-term incentive compensation.
-These changes were intended to provide additional differentiated metrics from the short-term cash incentive program and is focused on factors creating shareholder value over a longer time horizon thereby further incentivizing longer-term value creation.
-The longerterm vesting period also further mitigates excessive risk taking and the addition of a relative total shareholder return metric ties the incentive compensation of the executives directly to shareholder performance.
+The annual cash incentive compensation for the executive officers includes both revenue and earnings before interest, taxes, depreciation and amortization (EBITDA) targets, as well as targets for Diversity and Inclusion (D&I) metrics.
+These targets are intended to ensure that the executive officers appropriately manage operating risks, avoid excessive risk-taking, and maintain the Company's gross margin and operating margin targets while growing our revenue base, as well work to make F5 a diverse and inclusive organization.
+The revenue and EBITDA targets are also used for setting the pool for cash incentive compensation (MBOs) for all Company employees.
+In addition, in fiscal year 2018, the Compensation Committee approved additional performance targets for performance-based equity awards for the executive officers and extended the vesting period from quarterly vesting to annual vesting to further differentiate between short-term incentive compensation and longer-term incentive compensation.
+These changes were intended to provide additional differentiated metrics from the short-term cash incentive program and are focused on factors creating shareholder value over a longer time horizon, thereby generating further incentives for longer-term value creation.
+The longer-term vesting period also further mitigates excessive risk taking and the addition of a relative total shareholder return metric ties the incentive compensation of the executives directly to shareholder performance.
 As part of our equity policies, we prohibit hedging and pledging transactions involving our securities so that our executive officers and other employees cannot insulate themselves from the effects of poor stock price performance.